Icinga/icinga2/doc/08-advanced-topics.md

   output                    | String                | The check output. performance\_data         | Array                 | Array of [performance data values](08-advanced-topics.md#advanced-value-types-perfdatavalue).
-  check\_source             | String                | Name of the node executing the check. state                     | Number                | The current state (0 = OK, 1 = WARNING, 2 = CRITICAL, 3 = UNKNOWN).
+  check\_source             | String                | Name of the node executing the check. scheduling\_source        | String                | Name of the node scheduling the check. state                     | Number                | The current state (0 = OK, 1 = WARNING, 2 = CRITICAL, 3 = UNKNOWN).
   command                   | Value                 | Array of command with shell-escaped arguments or command line string. execution\_start          | Timestamp             | Check execution start time (as a UNIX timestamp).